Get A Recovery Coach

 Need Health Insurance?

-Get help signing up for health insurance and other benefits, and making appointments with your doctor and dentist (we'll help you get a doctor or dentist if you don't have one).
+Get help signing up for health insurance, state benefits, and making appointments with your doctor and dentist (we'll help you get a doctor or dentist if you don't have one).
 These are some important first steps to get you started in your new life in recovery.

 Need A Confidence Boost?

 You know how good you feel after a great haircut?
-Well, you also get a free haircut before that big interview to add the final touches so you shine!
+We’ll pay up to $25 for a haircut so you look great on that big interview day!

 Need a Meeting Right Now?